dynamic-entropy/blockchain-attendance-system/README.md

  * `cd blockchain-attendance-system` # move into project folder
  * `npm i` #to install all dependencies for development

+ > 🙏 These commands may take a while, please be patient.

  # Terminal commands to launch the system
  * Run a truffle develop instance
     * `truffle develop` #starts a local development blockchain